How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • Mild sedative effect on the central nervous system.

-Basic principles of psoriasis treatment at home
+Basic principles of treating psoriasis at home

-7. Periodic observation by the attending doctor.
+7. Periodic observation by the attending physician.

 In order to achieve

-• Argon oil is also one of the most popular and effective treatments for disease.
-High-quality argon oil is distinguished by the presence in the composition of a large number of vitamins and fatty acids, has an antibacterial and anti-inflammatory agent.
-It should be applied overnight with a thin layer, if possible, the affected areas are covered with a clean cloth.
-Argon oil is very effective in treating scalp psoriasis.
+• Argon oil is also one of the most popular and effective means in the fight against the disease.
+High-quality argon oil is distinguished by the presence of large number vitamin and fatty acids, has an antibacterial and anti-inflammatory agent.
+It should be applied at night in a thin layer; if possible, the affected areas are covered with a clean cloth.
+Argon gas is very effective in the treatment of psoriasis on the scalp.

 2. They should be applied exclusively to clean skin;